One person taken to hospital after crash involving probation and parole unit

 BATON ROUGE - One person was taken to the hospital in unknown condition after a crash involving a parole vehicle.

-Officials said one person was injured in the crash on Wooddale Boulevard and Tom Drive, but the severity of their injuries was not clear.
+Officials said one person was injured in the crash on Wooddale Court and Tom Drive, but the severity of their injuries was not clear.

 Trending News